Biking and Hiking New Zealand - 10 Abel Tasman Track

 On Stewart Island / Rakiura, the Rakiura Track offers a unique experience in a remote and rugged environment.

-Up and down, through jungle and long sandy beaches you reach Awaroa Inlet, where you have to wait for low tide again.
-Sina, Sarah and me hiked for another 2 hours to Totaranui, where you can catch a water taxi (small boat for 10 people max.) back to Maharau.
-Back at Old MacDonalds Farm, I met Elli, a Tyrolean ski instructor who finally spoke a decent dialect.
+Up and down through forest, jungle-like sections, and long sandy beaches, until you reach Awaroa Inlet, where once again you have to wait for low tide.
+Sina, Sarah, and I then walked another two hours to Tōtaranui, where you can catch a water taxi — really just a small boat for about ten people — back to Mārahau.
+Back at Old MacDonald’s Farm, I met Elli, a Tyrolean ski instructor who finally spoke a proper dialect.

 Abel Tasman Coast Track